 We Are Invisible we Are Visible WAIWAV

-We Are Invisible We Are Visible WAIWAV is now open for applications!
+We Are Invisible We Are Visible WAIWAV call out is now closed.

 Earlier in the year DASH announced that we had won the prestigious Ampersand Award 2021.
 This was for our project proposal: We Are Invisible We Are Visible WAIWAV.

-We are looking for 31 d/Deaf, Disabled or Neurodivergent artists to make interventions based on Dada/ Surrealism/ Disability art in 31 Plus Tate organisations across the UK on 2 July 2022.
+We put a call out for 31 d/Deaf, Disabled or Neurodivergent artists to make interventions based on Dada/ Surrealism/ Disability art in 31 Plus Tate organisations across the UK on 2 July 2022.

 This date will be the 102nd anniversary of the 1st Dada international exhibition in Berlin.

 What if the Dada movement had started in 2020 in lockdown?

 Is now a more timely moment to resurrect the spirit and essence of Dada?

 An intervention could be performative; time based; ephemeral; quirky; unusual; minimal; solo/duo/group; digital and much more.